dverheijden/collatz/README.md

 # Collatz
 Computation and visualization of collatz paths using Rust and Python

-## Rust
+## Computation of Collatz paths
-This is mainly a Rust playground project for me to learn some fundamentals.
+This was mainly a Rust playground project for me to learn some fundamentals like using external crates, a bit about Traits and (de-)serialization.
+So this is probably a very overengineered solution.

-I have implemented the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) in multiple ways:
+Anyway, I have implemented the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) in multiple ways:
-* Naive: Just compute it
+* Rust Naive: Just compute it
-* Memoized: Store collatz paths in a graph data structure and store paths in it
+* Rust Memoized: Store collatz paths in a graph data structure and store paths in it
+* Python Naive: Just compute it
+* Python Memoized: Using an [LRU cache](https://docs.python.org/3/library/functools.html#functools.lru_cache)

 I have validated and benchmarked these approaches using [Euler problem 14](https://projecteuler.net/problem=14).
+The results can be found in the [benchmark](#benchmark) section.

-### Naive
+### Rust - Naive
 The naive approach just computes

 ![collatz](https://wikimedia.org/api/rest_v1/media/math/render/svg/ec22031bdc2a1ab2e4effe47ae75a836e7dea459)